afhill/hillrunning/content/posts/2019-07-14-grandmas-marathon-2019-race-report-officially-50.md

 In the end, I rolled in at 3:50:40, or an 8:48 pace.
 15 minutes faster than the marathon I ran 4 weeks prior!
 I'll take it!

 Sara and I met up at the end (she is SO GOOD at finding me after races!!), and waited around to meet up with Andrea and her friends.
 We chatted for a bit before we all split up to grab a snack and clean up before the evening events: we had tickets on the [Pizza Train](https://duluthtrains.com/daily-excursions/#pizza)!
 This was a great way for us to relax and chat after the race.
 There were about 11 of us; marathoners, half-marathoners, spouses and an 8 year old.
-Ya know, sitting on a scenic train for a couple hours (especially one that provides pizza and sells beer) is a pretty great idea after a race! <figure class="wp-block-image">
+Ya know, sitting on a scenic train for a couple hours (especially one that provides pizza and sells beer) is a pretty great idea after a race!

 ![Sara, me, and Andrea on the North Shore Scenic Railroad Pizza Train after Grandma's Marathon](/media/2019/07/MVIMG_20190622_183459.jpg)